Congregationalism: Argentina

 The mission to Argentina was the second foreign field tended by German Congregationalists.
-The work in South America began in 1921 when four Argentine churches urgently requested that denominational recognition be given to George Geier, who was serving them.
+The work in South America began in 1921 when four Argentine churches urgently requested that denominational recognition be given to George Geier, serving them.
 The Illinois Conference licensed Geier, who worked among Germans from Russia who were very similar to their kin in the United States and in Canada.
 The South American Germans from Russia had learned about Congregationalism in letters from relatives in the United States.